Bryophytes and Lichens of the Pacific Northwest

 This program will foster skills in field taxonomy and ecology of lichens and bryophytes.
 A multi-day field trip as well as several day-long field trips will emphasize life history, ecology, collecting and identification of bryophytes and lichens from urban areas, temperate rainforests of the Olympic and Cascade mountains as well as lowland prairie ecosystems of Washington and Oregon.
 Lab activities will involve identifying collected specimens to species using dichotomous keys and developing proficiency in techniques for the identification of mosses and lichens, such as chemical testing for lichens and use of compound and dissecting microscopes.
 Many of these lab and field skills can be applied broadly to other taxonomic groups of plants and fungi.
 Lectures and seminars will focus on readings from texts and scientific papers relating to the ecology and conservation of these taxa.
 Students will also gain skills and experience in scientific writing through independent and group writing activities which may include creating a blog, keeping a detailed field journal and in some cases, crafting a grant proposal for future independent research.

-natural resource management, botany, ecology, conservation and environmental studies
+This offering will prepare you for careers and advanced study in: natural resource management, botany, ecology, conservation and environmental studies

 First class meeting: Monday, September 25 at 10am (Sem II C1107)